Our Vineyards

 Year of first establishment: 2003

-Black cracking clay and sandy loams with sandstone composite gravel from sandstone over heavy clay.
+Black cracking clay and sandy loams with sandstone composite gravel over heavy clay.

 6 hectares